 If you both agree that divorce is the route you would like to follow, either of you can petition for a divorce.
 This is an uncontested divorce.
 The legal basis for divorce is that “the marriage has broken down irretrievably” and you would simply have to sign a statement to confirm this.

-You can find out more about your options formalising these arrangements – including how collaborative law and mediation may work for you – in our legal Q&A with Hegarty Solicitors’ Family Law Executive, Carl Russell.
+You can find out more about your options formalising these arrangements – in our legal Q&A with Family Solicitor, Chris Brown.